elastic/examples/Miscellaneous/docker/full_stack_example/README.md

     Whilst the container ids will be unique, other details should be similar.
 Note the `configure_stack` container will have exited on completion of the configuration of stack.
 This occurs before the beat containers start.
 Other containers should be "Up".

-1. On confirming the stack is started, navigate to kibana at http://localhost:5601.
-Assuming you haven't changed the default password, see [Customising the Stack](TODO), the default credentials of `elastic` and `changeme` should apply.
+1. On confirming the stack is started, navigate to kibana at http://localhost:5601 (OSX and Linux) or http://docker.for.win.localhost:5601/ (Windows).
+Assuming you haven't changed the default password, see [Customising the Stack](https://github.com/elastic/examples/tree/master/Miscellaneous/docker/full_stack_example#customising-the-stack), the default credentials of `elastic` and `changeme` should apply.

 1. Navigate to the dashboard view.
 Open any of the dashboards listed as having data below.
 The following shows the Metricbeat-Docker dashboard.